SCC Certification for ABEM Diplomates

 SCC programs that wish to establish a pathway for ABEM diplomates must submit in writing a detailed description of their proposed preliminary year program to the ABS for approval.
 The request should be mailed on official letterhead to the ABS executive director.
 Approval of the preliminary year will be sent by letter to the program from the ABS executive director.

 - The SCC Program Directors Society has published curriculum recommendations for the preliminary year.
 They are available under the members-only section of the SCCPDS website or from the JACS website.

-- See also the RRC-Surgery's program requirements (pdf).
+- See also the RC-Surgery's program requirements (pdf).

 3) Successful completion of the SCC Certifying Examination

 - Individuals applying for admission to the SCC Certifying Examination will be required to meet all application requirements currently in effect.
 Upon achieving SCC certification, ABEM diplomates will need participate in the ABS MOC Program to maintain their certificate.

 - Individuals will be eligible to enter the SCC certification process if they are currently enrolled in a preliminary year at the time ABS approval is given or thereafter.
 No grandfathering will be offered for this pathway.

 A joint oversight committee of representatives from the ABS and ABEM will review the status of this pathway on a yearly basis, and will recommend any changes that appear to be warranted as experience with the pathway is gained.